hisnameisjoseph/josepho-intern-repo/milestones/m2/ai_tools.md

 ![Screenshot showing that I have installed GitHub Copilot](image.png)

-I have used ChatGPT in various occasions, e.g. debugging for my university assignments, leetcode practices when I get lost, simple tasks like writing emails or formatting documents (like I used ChatGPT to help me draft my markdown reflection for some of the onboarding tasks), interview preperation and counselling (not professional but it is helpful).
+I have used ChatGPT in various occasions, e.g. debugging for my university assignments, leetcode practices when I get lost, simple tasks like writing emails or formatting documents (like I used ChatGPT to help me draft my markdown reflection for some of the onboarding tasks), interview preparation and counselling (not professional but it is helpful).

 <img width="1141" alt="Screenshot 2025-06-11 at 6 28 13 pm" src="https://github.com/user-attachments/assets/1d890c0d-1ffa-412b-8732-4cce7b7002ce" />
 Testing out using Copilot to generate a code snippet and try to use it to debug.